microsoft/FluidFramework/packages/dds/tree/docs/main/detached-trees.md

 # Detached Trees

+> Note: in the past, the term "repair data" has been used to refer to detached trees because of the role they play in undo/redo.
+> The more general term "detached trees" is preferred because said trees are sometimes needed outside of undo/redo scenarios.

 ## What are Detached Trees?

 SharedTree allows users to generate edits that remove or overwrite nodes from the document.